Tamookk/Cpp-Test/README.md

 * Rogue

 Each hour, a random encounter may happen depending on the probability of an encounter happening, which is entered in when running the program.
+The adventurers and monsters battle, with each adventurer doing a random ability (e.g., a close range attack or casting a spell), followed by each monster.

-The adventurers and monsters battle, with battles continuing until everyone from either side is dead (obviously if all the adventurers die, the program ends).
-If the adventurers win, all of the ones that are still alive are fully healed, and the treasure gained from the battle is split evenly among the party members.
+Battles continue until everyone from either side is dead (obviously if all the adventurers die, the program ends).
+If the adventurers win, all of the ones that are still alive are fully healed (and their mana restored if they are a mage), and the treasure gained from the battle is split evenly among the party members.
+Any remaining treasure is randomly allocated to the adventurers.
 If a party member dies, their gold is split evenly among the survivors.

-There is also a chance that a magic potion can be found that increases a random ability of an adventurer.
+There is also a chance that a magic potion can be found that has a random effect on the adventurer that drinks it.

-At the end of the adventure, a report on the state of the part and a summary of all the battles fought and treasures found is given.
+At the end of the adventure, a report on the state of the party and a summary of all the battles fought and treasures found is given.
 If an adventurer has died, then when and what killed them is given.

-Other, finer details of how the program runs will be given as the program is developed.

 ## Getting Started